vgaidarji/docker-android-cordova/README.md

-# Android NDK - Docker Image
+# Android Cordova - Docker Image

-Android with pre-installed NDK docker image.
+Android with pre-installed Cordova docker image.

-Based on the base Android docker image ( https://github.com/bitrise-docker/android / `bitriseio/docker-android` ),
-and extends it with pre-installed Android NDK.
+Based on the base Android docker image (https://github.com/bitrise-docker/android/bitriseio/docker-android), and extends it with pre-installed Cordova CLI.

 This docker image is pre-cached on the related [bitrise.io](https://www.bitrise.io) Virtual Machines.